2014/2015 program starting in September 2014

 Fellows receive transportation and initial housing expenses and an annual fellowship stipend of U.S. $115,000 along with health benefits, all provided by the firms and/or legal departments at which they are placed.
 After the initial two-week period Fellows pay their own housing expenses.

 Lawyers who wish to apply should send the required materials by email to both

 Kris Devan at the Law Society of South Africa, firstname.lastname@example.org, and

-Candidates who are selected for interviews will be notified in mid-April, with interviews to take place in Johannesburg on 18-19 May 2013.
+Candidates who are selected for interviews will be notified in mid-April, with interviews to take place in Johannesburg in May 2014.